darkr4y/OffensiveZig/README.md

 | `http_request_bin.zig` | Demonstrates a couple of ways of making HTTP requests |

 I recommand [install zig from a Package Manager](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager).
 Some of the examples in this project use third-party libraries, unfortunately Zig does not provide official package management at the moment, You need to follow the README.md for using of the third library, or use a package management tool that is in the prototype stage called [zkg](https://github.com/mattnite/zkg).

-I also have provided a Makefile, just cd into the root of this project and run `make`, all the compiled binaries and dlls in the `bin/` directory.

 ## Cross Compiling